liuqivandy/aKNNO/README.md

 # Introduction

-akNN is a R package to perform an adjusted k-Nearst-Neighbors graph construction for the clustering of scRNAseq Data.
+akNN is a R package to perform an optimized adaptive k-Nearst-Neighbors graph construction for single-cell and spatial transcriptomics clustering.

 <a name="installation"/>

 # Installation

 ```
-devtools::install_github("JiaLiVUMC/akNN")
+devtools::install_github("liuqivandy/aKNNO")
 ```

 <a name="Function"/>